New Course for SPRING 2014

-Check out our service-learning courses available FALL 2013!
+Check out our other service-learning courses available for SPRING 2013!

 Service-Learning is an educational experience for academic credit in which students engage in organized service activity that meets identified community needs and reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility.